 Amber Borzotra was easily considered rookie of the year by most fans and viewers, based on her success in Season 36.
 During the season, she had several strong veteran teammates, proved herself in eliminations, and then helped CT win TJ Lavin’s final.

-That said, Amber B. was also involved in some in-house drama with fellow castmates including Amber Martinez and Gabby Allen, both of whom felt she was being fake with them and even telling lies.
+That said, Amber B. was also involved in some in-house drama with fellow castmates including Amber M and Gabby Allen, both of whom felt she was being fake with them and even telling lies.